MellowNight/MellowNight.github.io/_posts/2023-01-10-AetherVisor.md

 ### vmmcall interface

 The guest can invoke functions in the hypervisor by executing the vmmcall instruction with specific parameters.
-Based on the identifier in RCX, one of the following operations are executed:
+Based on the code in RCX, one of the following operations are executed:
 <br>
 ```cpp
 enum VMMCALL_ID : uintptr_t